wrahool/wrahool.github.io/_posts/draft-phd-acknowledgements.md

 I would also like to thank Prof. Robert Hornik and Prof. Joe Cappella for

-It would be remiss to not acknowledge the entire staff at the Annenberg school for ensuring that everything has functioned smoothly.
+It would be remiss to not acknowledge the entire staff at the Annenberg school for being the silent heroes behind every dissertation.
+I owe a debt of gratitude to Joanne Murray for being who she is.